 Sedna, an Inuit Folk Tale

 Fascinating story, huh?
-I liked it so much I adapted it into a class play for upper elementary and middle grade students.
+I liked it so much I adapted it into a class play with several changes (minus the cutting off part, thank goodness…) for upper elementary and middle grade students.

 I am now selling my lesson plans and units on Teacherspayteachers.com.
 You can thank my dear husband for continuing to encourage me to put together all of the lessons and units I have created over thirty-eight years.

 It has been a goal of mine for several years.
 I kept procrastinating because I figured no one would be interested in my products in drama education.
 Nay nay, I say….(I heard a comic say that once and it cracked me up!)

 So far, as of this writing I have available 130 products to purchase for grades second through twelfth.
 This one of Sedna is probably one of the most involved plays.

 I adapted multicultural stories when I taught in a middle school for twelve years.
 There was simply very little material for class plays and that is what I needed.
 Desperation is the mother of invention, you know?

 A drama class, reading group, Social Studies will find this very useful.

 My husband, a retired instrumental music teacher with lots of composing experience, created a song reminiscent of the Inuit culture’s music.

 This is a terrific co-teaching experience, too!
 A drama teacher and vocal music teacher working in tandem on the piece is such a great opportunity for learning.
 You know?